nilearn/nilearn/doc/decoding/decoding_intro.rst

 * **Retrieving the data**: In the tutorial, we load the data using nilearn data downloading function, :func:`nilearn.datasets.fetch_haxby`.
-  However, all this function does is downloading the data and return paths to the files downloaded on the disk.
+  However, all this function does is to download the data and return paths to the files downloaded on the disk.
 To input your own data to nilearn, you can pass in the path to your own files (:ref:`more on data input <loading_data>`).